RichterLab/NTLP/documentation/tutorials/setup-and-run.md

 # Summary
-In this tutorial you downloaded the NTLP code base to the cluster's login node, compiled it, and ran the pi chamber test case for 10,000 steps using the Richter Lab's Ivy Bridge cluster.
+In this tutorial you downloaded the NTLP code base to the cluster's login node, compiled it, and ran the pi chamber test case for 10,000 steps using the Richter Lab's AMD Epyc Zen3 cluster.
 This covers the general workflow for working with NTLP and running simulations via a cluster that is shared by multiple users.